samhogg/cryptoconverter/README.md

 * More graceful handling of errors
 * Inline form validations
-* User initiated reloading of BTC quotes
+* User initiated reloading of BTC
+* Add more tests
+* Add code splitting and investigate getting the bundle size down